 One of the most highly rated sessions delivered in our Virtual DevCon was Sergey Marenich’s Advanced Framework Tips & Tricks.
 He did a masterful job flushing out a number very useful activities that a developer on our platform can do to be more efficient and productive as well as some good coding practices.
 Since different individuals learn and benefit from a variety of modalities, we thought it would be good to share Sergey’s wisdom in written form as well.
-I’ll distribute the content in bite size chunks over the next several blogs posts.
+I’ll distribute the content in bite-size chunks over the next several blog posts.

 Last week, I focused on Configuring Your Acumatica Instance (Part I).
 Today, I will spend time on Configuring your Development Tools and Disabling Web Site Compilation – Tips 2 & 4.